 - Start with a 3-hour block of time.

-- Any time when your baby is hungry during that block, nurse them on the same side.
+- Whenever your baby is hungry during that block, breastfeed them on the same side.

 - Switch to the other breast for the next 3-hour period.